Clogged Toilet Prevention: Prevent Toilet Clogs with These Tips

 7. Flushing "Flushable" Wipes

 Recommended action: Never flush any so-called "flushable" wipes, especially if you have a septic system.
-Throw them in the trash instead.
+Throw them in the trash instead to prevent clogged toilets.

 8. Flushing Foreign Objects